mssumanth/dev_all/README.md

-# Simple Document QA demo with Upstage Full-stack LLM
+# Simple Document for API Generation and chaining them with Upstage Full-stack LLM

 ## Description